|Address/phone||450 Bauchet St,

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-- calling the L.A.
-Inmate Reception Center (“IRC”) at (213) 473-6100, or
+- call the L.A.
+Inmate Reception Center (IRC) at (213) 473-6100 to speak with a sheriff deputy, or

 That said, inmate information is usually not available until at least two hours after the time of booking.

 3. How can I make phone calls?